Who is going into the Celebrity Big Brother house?

 Michelle Mone

 Baroness Mone of Mayfair (yes, really) made her fortune in lingerie.
 The 46-year-old entrepreneur from Scotland founded bra company Ultimo and propelled herself to success as a businesswoman, earning an OBE and a spot in the House of Lords as a Conservative peer.
-But even if you’re not familiar with the world of lingerie or politics, you may recognise her because she’s already appeared on Celebrity Masterchef, Loose Women, The Apprentice and I’m A Celebrity.
-Divorced with three kids, she’s currently dating the golfer Stefan Soroka.
+Even if you’re not familiar with the world of lingerie or politics, you may recognise her because she’s already appeared on Celebrity Masterchef, Loose Women, The Apprentice and I’m A Celebrity – although any hopes of seeing her on CBB were dashed by the lady herself in December when she took to Twitter to reveal she had “refused” an opportunity to join the show:

+No I’m not going into The Big Brother House.
+Love the show but refused https://t.co/XoLVA6qR3l

 Elizabeth McKenna